 QUALIFICATIONS AND EVALUATIONS

-Language: Level IV (Fluent) Speaking/Reading/Writing in English is required.
-Level IV (Fluent) Speaking/Reading/Writing in Spanish is required.
-(These will be tested)
+Language: Level III (Good Working Knowledge) Speaking/Reading/Writing in English is required.
+Level III (Good Working Knowledge) Speaking/Reading/Writing in Spanish is required.
+(These may be tested)

 Qualifications: All applicants under consideration will be required to pass medical and security certifications/clearances.

 EQUAL EMPLOYMENT OPPORTUNITY (EEO): The U.S. Mission provides equal opportunity and fair and equitable treatment in employment to all people without regard to race, color, religion, sex, national origin, age, disability, political affiliation, marital status, or sexual orientation.

 Benefits: Locally Employed Staff, including Members of Household (MOHs), and Third-Country Nationals (TCNs), working at the U.S. Mission in Tegucigalpa may receive a compensation package that may include health, separation, and other benefits.

 For EFMs, benefits should be discussed with the Human Resources Office.